 Each aiM-NRT PhD Fellow will engage in coursework integrated with parallel professional skills development and an experiential internship with opportunities to apply aiM training.
-The progression through the program, the selection of professional development activities, and the identification of an internship partner will be guided by each student’s Individual Development Plan (IDP).

 - Core courses:

 - Fundamentals of Data Science for Materials Scientists and/or